 There followed an hour outside our collective comfort zone as the long line of young men and the shorter line of women watched the Dancing Master’s steps and tried to replicate them.
 The first figure was the box step, which wasn’t so bad, and then we were asked to pair up and dance it together.
 And as I was dancing, I looked to the left at all my earnestly dancing guests, and Anxiety disappeared.
 I realized then that everything was fine, and I had nothing to worry about except putting my feet in the right place.

-Afterwards my guests dispersed or stood outside the hall in a cozy group chatting, and after locking the hall I took Dancing Master out for a drink.
-Apparently six guests or so had asked that there be another waltzing party after Easter Sunday, so I thought—despite the demographic problem, which I swore to solve if it killed me—the party was a success.
+Half a dozen guests asked that there be another waltzing party, so I thought—despite the demographic problem, which I swore to solve if it killed me—the party was a success.

-Since that first Sunday Waltz Party in February 2023, I have hosted 14 subsequent Waltz Parties and organized, with a committee of young volunteers, two ticketed dances.
-We have learned not only the waltz, but a traditional Polish walking dance called the Polonez, as well as several Scottish ceilidh dances and such swing-dances as the 6-count, the 8-count and the Shim Sham.
+Since that first Sunday Waltz Party in February 2023, I have hosted 22 subsequent Waltz Parties and organized four ticketed dances.
+We have learned not only the waltz, but the Polonez, several Scottish ceilidh dances and swing-dances.
 The parties proved so popular—and energetic—that in January 2024 we moved out of the parish hall and into a larger hall down the street.
 Happily, the demographic problem has been sorting itself out, thanks to young ladies coming to the party from other parts of Scotland.

-I hope this website will both attract more tradition-minded Catholics to Mrs McLean’s Waltzing Party events in Edinburgh and encourage other Catholic married ladies d’un certain age to organize their own social dances for the young (and-not-so-young) Catholics of their communities.
+I hope this website will both attract more tradition-minded Catholics to Mrs McLean’s Waltzing Party events in Edinburgh and encourage other Catholic married ladies to organize their own social dances for their faith communities.

 Meanwhile, I would like to stress that—as is quite obvious—music and dance have a marked influence on not only the individual soul but the societies in which we live.
 For that reason, I would invite potential hostesses (and their potential guests) to consider not resorting to the noisy “disco” party after introducing their guests to traditional social dancing.